-The apprentice will prepare and deliver a presentation of an overview of the apprentice's project followed by questioning from the Innovate Awarding Assessor.
+The apprentice will prepare and deliver a presentation of their project proposal.
+It will be followed by questioning from the Innovate Awarding Assessor.

-The presentation and questioning will last 45 minutes (+/- 10%).
+The presentation and questioning will last 45 minutes.
 This will include a presentation of 20 minutes and questioning lasting 25 minutes.
 The Innovate Awarding Assessor will ask at least eight questions with follow up questions where clarification is required.